istio/istio.io/content/en/docs/tasks/security/dns-cert/index.md

 keywords: [security,certificate]
 ---

-{{< boilerplate experimental-feature-warning >}}

-By default, the DNS certificates used by the webhooks of Galley and the sidecar injector are provisioned and managed by Citadel, which is a large component that maintains its own signing key and also acts as a CA for Istio.
+In Istio versions before 1.5, by default, the DNS certificates used by the webhooks of Galley and the sidecar injector are provisioned and managed by Citadel, which is a large component that maintains its own signing key and also acts as a CA for Istio.